 George married Jane LYNCH, daughter of John LYNCH and Mary Ann EGAN, on 11 Jan 1862 in St Patrick's Chapel, Sutton St., The Strand, London.
-Jane was born about 1834 in probably parish of SS Michael and John (near Christchurch), Dublin.
-She was christened in 1834 in probably parish of St. Andrew, Dublin.
+Jane was born in May 1834 in probably parish of SS Michael and John (near Christchurch), Dublin.
+She was christened on 25 May 1834 in St. Michael parish, Dublin.
 She died on 22 Jul 1902 in 23 Rowan Road, Hammersmith, London.
 She was buried in St. Mary's Cemetery, Kensal Green, London (grave 7197).

 George and Jane had the following children.

 George Joseph BUTLER was born on 6 Aug 1863 in 29a Haymarket, London.
+He was christened on 12 Aug 1863 in St. Patrick's Church, Soho Square, Westminster, London.
 He died after 2 Apr 1911 in probably London.

 Surname List | Name Index